Floorp-Projects/Floorp/toolkit/devtools/server/docs/actor-e10s-handling.md

   }
 ```

-The `DebuggerServer` emits "disconnected-from-child:CHILDID" events to give the actor modules the chance to cleanup their handlers registered on the disconnected message manager.
+The `DebuggerServer` emits "disconnected-from-child:PREFIX" events to give the actor modules the chance to cleanup their handlers registered on the disconnected message manager.

 ## Summary of the setup flow